-All oral presenters, including invited and keynote speakers, must submit a manuscript.
+All oral presenters, including invited and keynote speakers, must submit a manuscript for Acta Horticulturae.
 If this is not agreed to by the author(s), the work can be presented as a poster instead.
-The manuscript should be submitted by the deadline set by the convener in order to avoid unnecessary delay in the reviewing process.
+Authors of posters are welcomed to submit their manuscript for Acta Horticulturae but posters cannot be published as such.
+The manuscript should be submitted by the deadline set by the convener in order to avoid unnecessary delay in the reviewing process and editing of the Acta Horticulturae volume.

-Submission of a manuscript implies: that the work described has not been published before (except as an abstract or as part of a published lecture, review or thesis); that it is not under consideration for publication elsewhere; that its publication has been approved by all co-authors, if any, as well as - tacitly or explicitly - by the responsible authorities at the institution where the work was carried out.
+Submission of a manuscript implies: that the work described has not been published before (except in form of an abstract or as part of a published lecture, review or thesis); that it is not under consideration for publication elsewhere; that its publication has been approved by all co-authors, if any, as well as - tacitly or explicitly - by the responsible authorities at the institution where the work was carried out.